 YTILI Application and Selection Frequently Asked Questions

 The YTILI Fellowship Program is an exchange visitor program funded by the U.S. Department of State and supported in its implementation by WorldChicago.
-In order to arrive in the U.S. for the U.S. based portion of the YTILI Fellowship Program, you will need a J-1 Visa.
-This J-1 Visa will only be valid for the duration of the U.S. Fellowship dates of the YTILI 2021-2022 program, including the Opening and Closing Conferences.
+In order to arrive in the U.S. for the U.S. based experience portion of the YTILI Fellowship, you will need a J-1 Visa.
+This J-1 Visa will only be valid for the duration of the U.S. based experience dates of the YTILI 2022 program.
 As the YTILI program is funded by the United States government, you will be subject to the two-year home-country foreign residency requirement.
-You must return to your country of last permanent residence for at least two years, cumulatively, at the end of your exchange visitor program.
+You must return to your country of permanent residence for at least two years, cumulatively, at the end of your exchange visitor program.
 You are not prohibited from traveling to the United States or conducting business in the United States but may not benefit from certain employment-based or family-based visas until the foreign residency requirement is satisfied.
-If you are unable to return to your country of last permanent residence to fulfill the two-year requirement, you must obtain a waiver approved by the Department of Homeland Security prior to changing status in the United States or being issued a visa in certain categories for travel to the United States.
 Please read through the U.S. Department of State’s J-1 Visa Common Questions here.

 When you agree to participate in the YTILI Fellowship Program, you will be issued a J-1 Exchange Visitor Program Visa that will cover the duration your U.S. based experience of the fellowship.
 If you already have a valid J-1 Visa for another program, you will not be able to participate in the YTILI program as you cannot have two valid J-1 Visas at the same time.
 Having another class of visa for the U.S., such as a B1 or B2 Tourist visa does not conflict with obtaining a J-1 Visa for the YTILI program.
 Preference is given to candidates who have not participated in a U.S. Department of State funded program in recent years.

 Yes, previous applicants are able to apply again so long as they meet the eligibility requirements for the current iteration of the program.

-The application window is open from January 4, 2021 through March 1, 2021 at 11:59 PM EST. Applications will be reviewed for technical eligibility on a rolling basis and then further evaluated through Spring 2021.
-Semi-Finalists will be selected and notified of next steps in May 2021.
-If you are not selected as a Semi-Finalist, you will be notified in May 2021.
-Finalists will be selected and notified of next steps in August 2021 and if you are not selected as a finalist, you will be notified in August 2021.
+The application window is open from February 1, 2022, through March 15, 2022, at 11:59 PM EST. Applications will be reviewed for technical eligibility on a rolling basis and then further evaluated through Spring 2022.
+Semi-Finalists will be selected and notified of next steps in Summer 2022.

-Yes, all applications must be completed in English, including: the submitted application, the attached CV, and the asynchronous interview, if applicable.
+Yes, all applications must be completed in English, including: the submitted application, the attached CV, and the interview.